What is periodontal (gum) disease?

 - Chronic periodontists

 - Inflammation within supporting tissues cause deep pockets and gum recession.
 It may appear the teeth are lengthening, but in actuality, the gums (gingiva) are receding.
-This is the most common form of periodontal disease and is characterized by progressive loss of attachment, interspersed with periods of rapid progression.
+This is the most common form of periodontal diseases and is characterized by progressive loss of attachment, interspersed with periods of rapid progression.

 - Aggressive periodontitis